notoriousbfg/notoriousbfg.github.io/posts/2022-06-19_quality-biases/post.md

 > walk by without giving it a second look.

 Social media often makes opinions appear "true" because they have many thousands of upvotes.
 It's rare that we go against the popular opinion.

+It's for this reason that in the recent rebuild of my blog I removed a views counter.